joedski/musings/Javascript/Programming Dojo/Kata 2019-07-29 - Visit ALL THE AIRPORTS.md

 ## Implementation 1: Recursion

-The naive approach is simply to recur.
-Effectively, the stack becomes our per-node state.
+The naive approach is simply to recur, effectively making the stack our per-node state.
 For the most part, this shouldn't break the bank, but if you're concerned about efficiency it _tends_ to have more overhead than just managing a minimal stack yourself.
 Of course, on the other hand, managing the stack yourself means more developer overhead, but may be more efficient machine wise.
 Maybe.

+### Implementation 1: Recursion: Digression

+As hinted to in the coda of the algorithm outline above, we actually have two parts going on here:

+- Running the Algorithm itself
+- Picking the Lexicographically-Smallest list, if any

+Given that there's meant to be 1 and only 1 unique answer (duplicates are the same and so extra duplicates are discarded in Sets) this means we can just pare down all results to only the Lexicographically-Smallest at each step.

+The result is this:

+- Since each next-traversal returns 1 and only 1 result, we only need to compare 1 result from each successful next-traversal.
+- Since each next-traversal is a traversal to a _different_ Node, we only need to compare the Next Node to determine the lexicographically smallest, because deeper results already pared their result-spaces down to just 1 result that was locally lexiographically-smallest.
+- We only need to compare two results at a time, because 1 and only 1 is the smallest.
+Ergo, we can just use a reducer.

+Effectively, the second step is folded into the algorithm itself.
+This could even be extracted into a parameter (or dependency injection if you like that term better) for maximum flexibility in dealing with results.
+It's just a reducer, after all.

+### Implemention 1: Recursion: Actually Implementing It

+> TK yep